- Categories:

 Bathukamma Starting Day FAQs

-What are the names of the Bathukamma festival days?
+What is the significance of the Bathukamma flowers?

 How to Observe Bathukamma Starting Day